10 Signs Your Business Has Outgrown Spreadsheet HR

 3. Payroll Takes More Than a Day

 Calculating salaries, deductions, overtime, and taxes in a spreadsheet is error-prone and slow.
 If payroll day has become payroll week, you need automation.
+Our breakdown of the five payroll mistakes that could cost you thousands walks through which of those errors are the most expensive when they happen.

 4. You Cannot Answer Simple Questions Quickly